thomasdavis/blah/SIMPLE_README.md

 - [ ] add provider option to blah.json
   - [ ] add provider to cli
   - [ ] if served it MUST try to run it from the provider
+- blah should install global, user space, workspace

+blah providers push
+//creates the tools with the full name CLOUDFLARE

+store the function name as BLAH_CLOUDFLARE_MCP_FIGMA_DRAW_BOX

+// we will need to dynamically setup a wrangler project and push it

 Ideas